-From invitations to flowers, bridesmaids’ frocks to wishing wells, the path to your dream day can paved with confusing and overwhelming decisions.
-We get that weddings can throw up questions that are a little awkward to ask.
+From invitations to flowers and bridesmaids’ frocks to wishing wells, the path to your dream day can be paved with confusing and overwhelming decisions.
+We get it; weddings can throw up questions which are a little awkward to ask.
 And when you’re caught in decision fatigue, you just want someone to give you the bottom line.
-Allow us to provide all the answers you’re looking for – you can thank us later.
+Right?
+Allow us to provide all the answers you’re looking for . . .

 Related article: 30 last-minute wedding tasks you won’t want to forget

 The general rule of thumb is between six to eight weeks before the wedding.
 This will give your guests plenty of time to check the date with their schedules and reply.
 If you’re sending out save-the-date notices (which are especially recommended if you’re planning a destination wedding), get them in the mail four to six months before.

 When should we send out invitations for overseas guests?

 Again, save-the-date notices are your friends!
 There are loads of online programmes to help you design a pretty and practical notice in no time at all.
 If sending these is the difference between a loved one being there on your big day or missing out, you’d be mad not to include this step.
 But even if you don’t send a save-the-date notice, let overseas guests know as soon as you’ve locked in a date and venue, so they have as much time as possible to organise flights, accommodation and time off work.

 When it comes to the physical invitations, send them to your overseas guests at the same time as your local guests, and consider giving them a heads-up via a phone call, email or Skype session.

 How far before the wedding should the RSVP date be set?